 The idea, as we discussed earlier, was to include all the fundamentals, such as the mathematics behind core machine learning algorithms.
 So topics like reinforcement learning and back propagation were either not included or just brushed upon.
 A fair trade-off, in my opinion.

 Advice to People Entering Data Science (Aspiring Data Science Professionals)

 Here’s a brief summary of the key points Andriy spoke about:

 - Find an interesting problem and work your socks off to solve it (there are plenty of platforms to find datasets)

 Just hearing Andriy talk about his book made me appreciate how hard the journey must have been.
 I have personally read the book and couldn’t recommend it enough.
 It is a gem and will help thousands of aspiring data scientists make the leap into this field.

 Have you read the book yet?
-Let me know in the comments section below!You can also read this article on Analytics Vidhya's Android APP
+Let me know in the comments section below!You can also read this article on our Mobile APP